 - Closing through Escrow.com so transfer precedes payment release

-Step 1: Research Before You Contact Anyone
+Research Signals Before First Contact

 Before you email a parked page contact form, gather intelligence: